t-crest/soc-comm/README.md

 The S4NOC has currently a slightly different interface (no rdy needed).

 We may consider moving to AXI.
+Or better provide a bridge, as AXI is not so super nice.

 ## Usage